Spaaaacccee/flex/docs/User Acceptance Testing.md

 - Discussion for the alpha release date was omitted because the disussion for the beta release date already tested the same functionality.

-- Deletion took place using another project because the client felt very attached to the newly created project.
+- Deletion took place using another project with the same name because the client felt very attached to the newly created project.

 A post-testing survey was used to evaluate user experience.
 On average, the test showed an average rating of 4.4/5, which is above the acceptable score of 4/5.